Porlieria chilensis

-Porlieria chilensis is a plant that occurs in South America.
-In fact, all genus members are small trees or shrubs found on the South American continent.
+Porlieria chilensis is a species of flowering plant in the family Zygophyllaceae.
+It is endemic to Chile, where it is known as Guayacán and palo santo.
+It is a small tree or shrub, akin to other members of the genus which are all found in South America.
+It is distributed between the Coquimbo and O'Higgins Regions.
 An example occurrence of P. chilensis is in the arid forested area of central Chile, where it occurs in association with the endangered Chilean wine palm, Jubaea chilensis.